Mapmd/MapMd/README.md

 **Android Studio Setup**
 1. Go to Android Studio | New Project.<br />
 2. Select API 16: Android 4.1 or higher and create your new project.<br />
-3.After you create a new project, open build.gradle and do the following:<br />
+3. After you create a new project, open build.gradle and do the following:<br />

 **Gradle dependency**
 ```groovy